 All nominations and/or applications should be acknowledged courteously, and so far as possible candidates should be apprised promptly of elimination from consideration.
 In turn, candidates should report to the committee any change in status such as acceptance of another position or reconsideration of candidacy.
 This mutual reporting should be undertaken periodically throughout the search process with those candidates still active, particularly if the deliberative period of time becomes extensive.
-Candidates should be advised of important anticipated or actual institutional changes of conditions.

 Once a decision has been reached to offer the position to a particular candidate, the chief administrative officer or his/her designee should convey this information to the successful candidate.
-While the initial form of this communication may be oral, the official offer should be in writing and should include the specifics of the offer, i.e., title, salary, date of appointment, fringe benefits, et al. The successful candidate should be allowed a reasonable period of time, acceptable to both parties and agreed upon beforehand, to reach a decision on the matter.4
+While the initial form of this communication may be oral, the official offer should be in writing and should include the specifics of the offer, i.e., title, salary, date of appointment, et al. The successful candidate should be allowed a reasonable period of time, acceptable to both parties and agreed upon beforehand, to reach a decision on the matter.2